jdeolive/geotools-old/docs/tutorial/quickstart/eclipse.rst

      Linux and Mac:   :file:`~/.m2/repository`
   ==================  ========================================================

-When downloading jars maven makes use of public maven repositories on the internet where projects such as GeoTools publish their work.
+To download jars maven makes use of public maven repositories on the internet where projects such as GeoTools publish their work.

 1. Open up :file:`pom.xml` in your new project.
 You can see some of the information we entered